owasp-amass/docs/docs/index.md

-# 🕸️ Amass
+# 🧩Amass Docs

-Expanding Data Horizons: Amassing More Than Subdomains

 **OWASP Amass** is an open-source, versatile reconnaissance platform designed to comprehensively map an organization’s digital footprint.
-Built for flexibility and depth, Amass combines advanced data collection, network mapping, and OSINT capabilities to deliver detailed insights into physical and digital assets 🧩.
+Built for flexibility and depth, Amass combines advanced data collection, network mapping, and OSINT capabilities to deliver detailed insights into physical and digital assets.

 ## Overview